phamkv/AWT_PortGame/Godot/README.md

 # Godot Port

+This is the Godot version.

 ## Installation

 #### Godot Editor

-Run Godot 4.2 and click on "Import".
-Select the folder "AWT_PortGame" and click on "Select & Edit".
+Run Godot 4.2 and click on `Import`.
+Select the folder `AWT_PortGame` and click on `Select & Edit`.

 #### Build

-Inside Godot Editor, go to Project -> Export...
+Inside Godot Editor, go to `Project -> Export...`

-If the preset is missing, click on Add -> Web
+If the preset is missing, click on `Add -> Web`

 _(Optional or if preset is missing)_
-Set Export Path to index.html inside an empty folder (folder must be created beforehand and should be outside the Godot Project, example: ../GodotBuild/index.html)
+Set Export Path to `index.html` inside an empty folder (folder must be created beforehand and should be outside the Godot Project, example: `../GodotBuild/index.html`)
-_Default is set to ../build/index.html_
+_Default is set to `../build/index.html`_

-Click on "Export All..." and select "Release"
+Click on `Export All...` and select `Release`

 ## Usage

 #### Godot Editor

-Click on the Play button on the top right or press F5.
+Click on the Play button on the top right or press `F5`.

 #### WebGL